KaushalVasava/JetPackCompose_Basic/README.md

 Add Card composable or custom composable to maek UI better.

 #bottom_viewpager:
-It is a viewpager in jetpack compose.
+It is a viewpager in Jetpack compose.

-#news-app:
-News app using retrofit, MVVM architecture etc.

 #tab-layout:
 Tab layout in Jetpack compose.

-Thank you
+#news-app:
+News app using Retrofit, MVVM architecture, Compose, Navigation, Lazy list  etc.

+# Android component used:
+- Jepack compose for UI development
+- Kotlin for programming
+- MVVM architecture
+- Coil library for dynamic Image loading
+- Retrofit for REST API data consuming
+- Jetpack compose Navigation
+- Lazy list, Card, Other composable functions
+- Unit Testing of API

+Author:
-Kaushal Vasava.
+Kaushal Vasava

+If you like my work then Follow me on LinkedInm  Twitter, Add to Favorite on Github for more information related to app development, Kotlin, etc.